Classic option from US$2335* PP

 Fly to the former imperial capital, Hue, and explore the city’s historic sites, including the Citadel and the Thien Mu Pagoda.
 Take a brief walking tour through the streets to see local dishes with the opportunity to sample local delicacies.
 Drive through spectacular coastal scenery towards Hoi An, and discover the town’s many charms on a walking tour.
 Uncover the local cuisine in a full-day cooking class at Ms Vy’s Cooking School, before a street food tour the following morning.

-Hotels: Huong Giang Hotel Resort & Spa, Ancient House Resort
+Hotels: Moonlight Hotel, Ancient House Resort

 DAYS 9-12: SAIGON & MEKONG DELTA

 Fly to Saigon, Vietnam’s largest city and home to a myriad of culinary opportunities.
-Learn to cook some South Vietnamese specialities at a half-day cooking school and then stroll along historic Dong Khoi Street, the former Rue Catinat, and see the sights of the city including the Reunification Building and the War Remnants Museum.
+Learn to cook some South Vietnamese specialties at a half-day cooking school and then stroll along historic Dong Khoi Street, the former Rue Catinat, and see the sights of the city including the Reunification Building and the War Remnants Museum.
 Visit the Chinatown markets and then spend a day cruising in the Mekong Delta and try local produce, straight from the orchard.
 On your last day, enjoy some free time until your departure transfer.

 * From prices subject to availability and subject to change.
 Prices may fluctuate if surcharges, fees, taxes or currency change.
 Amounts payable to third parties not included.
 Airfares not included unless otherwise specified.
 Agents may charge service fees and/or fees for credit card payments which vary.
 Please check all prices, availability and other information with your travel consultant before booking.
 If you book with Travel Indochina an additional 2% fee applies to credit card or charge card payments (except in North America, where no fee is charged).
 Travel Indochina general booking conditions apply click here.